hughrun/autodidact/to-be-read.md

 * Artifical Intelligence: A guide for thinking humans / Melanie Mitchell
 * Crowds and party / Jodi Dean
 * Trick mirror: reflections on self-delusion / Jia Tolentino
+* Fictions of sustainability: the politics of growth and post-capitalist futures / Boris Frankel